From Loudness (CALM) Compliance to normalizing files for playout, automated audio processing will save you time and money.

 What file formats does Engine support?

-Engine broadly supports all of the above formats when the audio is in PCM format, or the audio is in Dolby E format, in conjunction with Engine’s Dolby E options.
+Engine broadly supports all of the above formats when the audio is in PCM format, or in Dolby E, Dolby Digital Pro, or Dolby Digital Plus Pro encoded format.
 Up to 64 channels of audio are supported.
 Video resolutions including SD, HD, 4K and UHD are all supported.

 Who uses Engine?